 It’s okay to cut corners

 Throughout life, you’ll learn that there are no shortcuts to any place worth going.
 However, there is one exception: Meal prep.
 While fresh vegetables might be ideal, it’s perfectly fine to stock up on frozen veggies to make sure nothing goes to waste (some studies even suggest they have more nutrients than fresh veggies).
-Plus, cooking simple recipes that overlap ingredients ensure that you’re getting the most bang for your buck and not wasting any of the food you purchase.
-Make a cheat sheet to remind you which meals are for which days, or which veggie you wanted to pair with which protein; it’s a great way to stay on top of things and make your life a little bit easier.
+Plus, cooking simple recipes that overlap ingredients ensures that you’re getting the most bang for your buck and not wasting any of the food you purchase.
+Make a cheat sheet to remind you which meals are for which days, or which veggie you want to pair with which protein; it’s a great way to stay on top of things and make your life a little bit easier.